Circular law: History

 The assumptions were further relaxed in the works of Terence Tao and Van H. Vu, Guangming Pan and Wang Zhou, and Friedrich Götze and Alexander Tikhomirov.
 Finally, in 2010 Tao and Vu proved the circular law under the minimal assumptions stated above.

-The circular law result was extended in 1988 by Sommers, Crisanti, Sompolinsky and Stein to an elliptical law for ensembles of matrices with arbitrary correlations.
+The circular law result was extended in 1985 by Girko to an elliptical law for ensembles of matrices with a fixed amount of correlation between the entries above and below the diagonal.
 The elliptic and circular laws were further generalized by Aceituno, Rogers and Schomerus to the hypotrochoid law which includes higher order correlations.